 Think of this as classic demographic research that advertisers and marketers do, but for an internal audience.
 Maybe your Gen Z storefront teams love to watch video updates on their smartphones but your office workers prefer a long read on your corporate sustainability initiative while sitting at their desktop.

-By keeping tabs on content and device trends, you can ensure that your communications aren't just reaching employees, but that they're also resonating with them by being relevant to their daily work and matching their preferences.
+By keeping tabs on content and device trends, you can ensure that your communications aren't just reaching employees, but that they're also matching their preferred channels and resonating with them by being relevant to their daily work.

-Pro Tip: You can save a lot of time that you’d normally spend publishing across multiple channels if you use a solution that works for frontline and back-office employees.
+Pro Tip: You can save a lot of time that you’d normally spend publishing across multiple channels if you use a centralized, multi-channel solution.
 Read more about that here.